On this page

 - refusing to speak to family members or educators.

-They’re quite often happily playing within a short time of their family leaving.
+Educators may support children during separation by offering comfort and an alternate activity.
 Over time, most children learn to feel safe in their new surroundings and gradually experience less separation anxiety.

 How can educators help children manage this anxiety?